-What Cron Is and Why It Matters for Server Administration
+What Cron Is and Why Server Administrators Rely on It

-Cron operates as a background daemon called cron or crond.
-This daemon runs continuously, checking the system crontab files and the /etc/cron.d/ directory every minute.
-When the current time matches a scheduled job's time specification, cron executes the associated command or script.
+Cron operates as a background daemon, typically called cron or crond.
+This daemon runs continuously on the system, checking for scheduled jobs at one-minute intervals.
+When the current time matches a job's time specification, cron executes the associated command or script.

 The daemon starts automatically on most Linux distributions through the system service manager.
-You can verify that cron is running with:
+You can verify that cron is running with the following command:

 systemctl status cron

-If cron is not running for any reason, start and enable it with:
+If cron is not running for any reason, you can start and enable it with these commands:

 sudo systemctl start cron